MattW-source/Wilfred/README.md

 - Better Suggestions System?

 # Known Issues:
-- Bot spams the #gate channel whenever someone does !accept (Appears it loops on trying to delete a message that doesn't exist, every 30 seconds)
 - Git feed causes the bot to send an error output in #git-feed since the Webhook is not known to the database.